-The audited financial statements, financial highlights and notes thereto and the independent registered public accounting firm s report thereon, appearing in the Fund s Annual Report for the fiscal year ended October 31, 2017 and the unaudited financial statements, financial highlights and notes thereto appearing in the Fund s Semi-Annual Report for the reporting period ended April 30, 2018 are incorporated herein by reference in this SAI.
-The Fund s Annual and Semi-Annual Shareholder Reports may be obtained without charge by calling (800) 257-8787 or on Nuveen s website at www.nuveen.com.
+The audited financial statements, financial highlights and notes thereto and the independent registered public accounting firm s report thereon appearing in the Fund s Annual Report for the fiscal year ended October 31, 2018 are incorporated herein by reference in this SAI.
+The Fund s Annual Report may be obtained without charge by calling (800) 257-8787 or on Nuveen s website at www.nuveen.com.
 The information contained in, or that can be accessed through, the Fund s website is not part of this SAI.